System of National Accounts: Representation issues

 SNA requires standard, comparable accounting formats, and its design has a specific, limited statistical purpose.
 Some types of data production simply do not fit with that structure and purpose (but SNA data could be combined with data from other sources).
 The SNA 2025 manual provides standard conceptual frameworks to address the majority of the contemporary concerns and data needs, clearly distinguishing between what SNA can contribute and the integration or matching of the SNA framework with non-SNA standards.
 It is primarily the responsibility of the NSO's to take the initiative to produce new and additional data that is consistent with the new SNA 2025 frameworks for various new topics, if they consider it important to create that data, in the present or in the future.

 Particularly in OECD countries, a great effort has been made by NSO's to supply timely SNA data which is accurate and complete, and which does not have to be revised very much afterwards.
 Modern technology increasingly makes possible much faster data collection, processing and publication, because it can be done with digital and online questionnaires (sometimes using mobile phones); digital coding; data warehouses; automated searching, editing, error-tracking and dataset construction; automating procedures with artificial intelligence, etc. Aided by modern computers, data production can often be realized faster, more efficiently, with fewer errors and better quality.
-This is especially important in countries with very large survey populations (for example, Brazil, China, Germany, India, Indonesia, Japan, Nigeria, Russia, and the United States).
+This is especially important in countries with very large survey populations (for example, Brazil, China, Germany, India, Indonesia, Japan, Nigeria, Pakistan, Russia, and the United States).

-Statisticians do their best to safeguard the autonomy, objectivity, quality and integrity of data production and data releases, with specific professional protocols and the provision of explanations to the public about significant statistical trends.
-There are now more and more different ways to make data available to users, and much more attention is being given to information design to make data understandable.
+Statisticians safeguard the autonomy, objectivity, quality and integrity of data production and data releases, with specific professional protocols and the provision of explanations to the public about significant statistical trends.
+Attention is being given to information design to make data understandable.
 Often vastly more data is available than is actually used for empirical investigation by researchers.

-In the digital era, people have to process much more information in much less time.
-To do this, they have to be able to find/navigate through records, data sets and documents faster.
-There is growing awareness that good, thoughtful information design saves time, effort and money.
-It also prevents eyestrain and headaches.
-Data means nothing, if it is not communicated in an effective way so that people can understand it.